Independiente del Valle: Performance in CONMEBOL competitions

-Facilities

-Stadiums
+Stadium

 Estadio Rumiñahui was inaugurated in 1941 and has a capacity for 8,000 spectators.

 For international tournaments the club use larger stadiums like the Estadio Olímpico Atahualpa in Quito that has a 38,500-capacity.

 In March 2021, the club opened a new 12,000-capacity stadium called Estadio Banco Guayaquil.
 It meets modern FIFA standards and is able to hold international matches, unlike their old stadium.
 It also has three grandstands with a roof, compared to Estadio Rumiñahui, which only had one grandstand.

-Training Center

-The club has its own training center located in Sangolquí which is called Centro de Alto Rendimiento.
-It has seven football fields, one of them with artificial grass.
-The training center also has rooms to accommodate players, dining room, parking, a gym (for the first-team and reserves), indoor pool and administrative offices.

 Reserve team

 Since 2018, the club has a reserve team in the Ecuadorian Serie B, formerly named Alianza Cotopaxi SC.
 After the promotion, the club changed name to C.D.
 Independiente Juniors.